ribalba/neverendjs/README.md

 There is the issue of how fast /dev/random will give you data.
 This really depends on the OS and computer you are running on.

+If someone is writing a we crawler you really want him to try and crawl this :p

 # WARNING

 Do not run this on a server that you use for encryption or anything that consumes random numbers as these might be exposed through urdandom